 - Office of the Public Guardian – The administrative arm of the Court of Protection.

-This LPA gives your attorneys authority to make decisions on your behalf about your Property and Financial Affairs.
-For example, this LPA will give your attorneys the power to:
+This LPOA gives your attorneys authority to make decisions on your behalf about your Property and Financial Affairs.
+For example, this gives your attorneys the power to:

 - Sell your property